The 5 Most Comfortable Running Shoes of 2026

 • Nike Vomero Premium:

-The Nike Vomero Premium towers above the rest, with the tallest stack height and most cushioning of any running shoe we've tested so far.
+The Nike Vomero Premium towers above the rest, with the tallest stack height and most cushioning of any running shoe we've tested.
 However, all that cushioning comes at a cost, both monetary and physical.
 The shoe is expensive, heavy, and can exaggerate any imperfections in your landing pattern due to all the material your foot sinks into as you land.

 See our review